 Here are two tips to help:

-- Time management is essential for your success – and there are strategies and tips that can help you tremendously, including prepping well for a project, prioritizing tasks and developing a schedule and sticking to it.
+- Managing your time is essential for your success – and there are time management strategies that can help you tremendously, including prepping well for a project, prioritizing tasks and developing a schedule and sticking to it.

 - Practicing good study habits is another way to boost your learning.
 Think about how you learn; how you best engage with new information and what sticks and what doesn’t.
 Be sure to put yourself in an environment where you can best focus and retain information.
 Ensuring you have ample time to complete your assignments is equally as important.
 You’ll have a hard time focusing if you’re short on time and feeling stressed – and when you allow yourself the time you need, you’ll have an opportunity to reach out for help should you get stuck on any part of an assignment.

 While your experiences or concerns may feel uniquely personal, rest assured that others have been where you are now and had the same desire to earn their degree.
 See what some in the SNHU community had to say about tips for college success.
 No matter where you’re planning to continue your education, the basic ingredients for academic success are the same.

 A degree can change your life.
 Find the SNHU online program that can best help you meet your goals.Pamme Boutselis is an adjunct, writer and senior content director in higher education.
 Connect with her on LinkedIn.

 Explore more content like this article

 SNHU is a nonprofit, institutionally accredited university with a mission to make high-quality education more accessible and affordable for everyone.

 Founded in 1932, and online since 1995, we’ve helped countless students reach their goals with flexible, career-focused programs.
 Our 300-acre campus in Manchester, NH is home to over 3,000 students, and we serve over 135,000 students online.
 Visit our about SNHU page to learn more about our mission, accreditations, leadership team, national recognitions and awards.